 Anyone who plays it dreams of winning the lottery.
-From conversations with friends or lovers around the idea of what you’d spend your winnings on through to just dreaming of being able to stop work and drift off into the sunset, winning the lottery would be life-changing if you won the right amount of money.
+From conversations with friends and family around the idea of what you’d spend your winnings on through to just dreaming of being able to stop work and drift off into the sunset, winning the lottery would be an amazing feat.
 Yet over the years, a number of remarkably large lottery wins have gone unclaimed, meaning that the organising company has had to find something else to do with the money.

 The reasons that lottery tickets sometimes go unclaimed are numerous, from people having lost the ticket through to illness or accidents taking their effect on those that would otherwise be able to claim a big prize.
 The fact that they go unclaimed obviously means we can never know why they didn’t come forward and allow the lottery money to fill their coffers, but we can take a look at some of the biggest unclaimed prizes from over the years.
 If you ever decide to buy a ticket, make sure you put it somewhere safe so that you don’t find your own winnings on a similar list in the future.

 First things first, we take a quick look at what exactly happens when someone fails to claim their lottery ticket.
 Obviously, there are different rules in different countries, so we’re going to limit ourselves to the United Kingdom and the Lotto.
 The company behind the lottery in the UK says that the vast majority of prizes, both big and small, get claimed straight away.
 There are still a few, however, that are not.